Thoughts On Increasing Self-Confidence In Particular Social Situations

 Slowly gain true skill and comfort in the areas you feel unconfident about

 And now the article builds up to its obvious, unglamorous, easy-to-write, hard-to-do conclusion: In the long run the only reliable way to feel more confident about certain situations is to put in the time to get more proficient and comfortable in them.
 I find other approaches are just glorified ways to try to summon that transitory psyched up feeling.
-Going this route means accepting there's going to be an awkward learning phase, where you won't feel particularly confident, which you need to put yourself through anyways.
+Going this route means accepting there's going to be an awkward learning phase, where you won't feel particularly confident, which you need to put yourself through anyway.
 Take advantage of any psych up confidence as it pops up, but don't feel dependent on it.
 What you really want to focus on is being able to gently make yourself practice and build for the future even if you're not overflowing with boldness.

-When it comes to building particular social skills, you need to have an idea of what you need to do, and then keep putting yourself in situations where you can practice them.
+When it comes to building particular social skills, you need to have an idea of what you need to do, and then keep putting yourself in settings where you can practice them.
 Once you start to get the hang of things you'll also start to build up your own successes, which you can draw on for even more confidence.

 These articles may also help: